pehringer/finches/README.md

 # Mapper

-Mapper is a library that uses linear genetic programming (LGP) to automatically synthesize functions that fit input–output data.
+Mapper is a library that uses linear genetic programming to automatically synthesize functions that fit input–output data.
 It’s designed for discovering deterministic mappings from structured data.

 ## Use Cases

-1. **Reverse Engineering** - Infer hidden logic from input–output pairs, even when source code or hardware is unavailable.
+- **Reverse Engineering** - Infer hidden logic from input–output pairs, even when source code or hardware is unavailable.
 For example, Mapper can help uncover the rules behind proprietary black-box systems by modeling their behavior.

-2. **Data Compression** - Evolve compact functions that approximate large datasets.
+- **Data Compression** - Evolve compact functions that approximate large datasets.
 By replacing raw data with concise models, Mapper enables significant reductions in storage for structured, deterministic data.

 ## Key Concepts

-- **Linear Genetic Programming (LGP)** – A form of genetic programming where programs are represented as linear sequences of instructions.
+- **Linear Genetic Programming** - A form of genetic programming where programs are represented as linear sequences of instructions.
 These programs are evolved through mutation and selection to minimize a fitness function.

-- **Conditional Execution** – Individual instructions can be conditionally executed based on the results of prior instructions.
+- **Conditional Execution** - Individual instructions can be conditionally executed based on the results of prior instructions.
 This enables branching logic without requiring explicit control flow statements like jumps or branches.

-- **Accumulator Architecture** – Programs use a single accumulator register for all intermediate computations.
+- **Accumulator Architecture** - Programs use a single accumulator register for all intermediate computations.
 This simplifies the instruction set while still allowing for complex operations through sequences of simpler operations.

 # Instruction Set Architecture

-- Flag Register (**F**):
+- **A** - Accumulator register.
-  + Zero flag (**Z**) bit 0.
+- **F** - Flag register.
-  + Negative flag (**N**) bit 1.
+  + **Z** - Zero flag.
-- Accumulator Register (**A**).
+  + **N** - Negative flag.
-- Memory (**M[0-255]**):
+- **M[0-255]** - Memory.
   + Immediate values are preloaded into memory before execution.

-#### Instruction format:
+#### 16-Bit Instructions.

 |[15-13]  |[12-9]   |[8]    |[7-0]  |
 |---------|---------|-------|-------|
 |CONDITION|OPERATION|SETFLAG|ADDRESS|

-#### CONDITION: Condition for execution:
+#### CONDITION - Condition for execution.

 |CONDITION|Mnemonic|Pseudocode            |Description        |
 |---------|--------|----------------------|-------------------|